chandnii7/Convolutional-Neural-Network/README.md

 Program implements a basic convolutional neural network for classifying images of numbers in the MNIST dataset as either even or odd using GPU framework.
 1. Contructing CNN: MNIST dataset is split into training, validation, and testing subsets with 55000, 10000, and 5000 examples, respectively.
 Digit labels are converted to even or odd using 0 and 1.
 Also plotting training and validation loss and accuracy as a function of epochs.
-2. Hyper-parameters Tuning: Evaluating different variations of basic network by changing network architecture, receptive field, stride, optimizer, loss function, parameters like dropout, learning rate, number of epochs, weight initializers, batch normalization, and layer normalization.
+2. Hyper-parameters Tuning: Evaluating different variations of basic network by changing:
+* network architecture
+* receptive field
+* stride
+* optimizer
+* loss function
+* dropout
+* learning rate
+* number of epochs
+* weight initializers
+* batch normalization
+* layer normalization
 3. Inference: Taking images with handwritten digits as input and performing image preprocessing like resizing, converting to grayscale and then to binary image using threshold.
 Classifying input images into odd/even labels.
 <br/>